Marketing Basics: Everything You Need to Get Started

 Branding: More Than Just a Logo

 A common misconception in marketing basics is that branding is just about having a logo and a catchy slogan.
 In reality, branding is about the perception people have of your company and products.
 It’s the emotional connection customers form with your business.
 Successful branding helps build trust, creates loyal customers, and sets your business apart from competitors.
+Strategies like branding strategies tailored to your niche or leveraging the importance of online reviews can enhance your brand image.

 To establish a strong brand, you must focus on the following elements: